moonboy12138/moonboy12138.github.io/index.md

 ## About Me

 Hi!
+My name is Xuyang Li.
 I'm now researching at the Aerospace Information Research Institute, Chinese Academy of Sciences (CAS).

 Prior to CAS, I obtained my B. Eng. degree in Information Engineering from the University of Electronic Science and Technology of China (UESTC).
 During my undergraduate study life, I focused on High-Dimensional Data Analysis and Face Recognition.

 ## Research Interests
 Currently, I am interested in Multimodal Foundation Models and Large Vision Foundation Models.

-Looking for strong graduate/undergraduate students to collaborate.
-Please reach out if you are interested.

 {% include_relative _includes/projects.md %}